30% OFF Tempcover fee in our app

 What is learner driver insurance?

-If you’re a learner driver practising with friends or family instead of a qualified instructor, you will need your own insurance policy.
+If you’re a learner driver practising with friends or family instead of or alongside a qualified instructor, you will need your own insurance policy.
 But, when learning to drive, you probably won’t need cover constantly – instead, choose an insurance policy that’s flexible and that can suit your needs.

-With our temporary learner car insurance, you only pay for the cover you need, when you need it.
+With our learner car insurance, you only pay for the cover you need, when you need it.
 You can choose to take out learner insurance for a day, a week, or a month.
 With cover available from 12 hours up to 28 days it’s easy to find a policy that fits around you.

 With our learner driver insurance, you’ll get comprehensive cover as standard, giving you complete peace of mind while you hone your driving skills.